66yr Old Wants to Repeat Similar Age Related Time for Marathon

 Hello, I am a 66 yr old man/boy wishing to repeat a marathon in time related comparison to my 2h 59m 15s which I did when I was 50.
 In the interim I have not done serious running or training but have coached football and athletics at Primary School having done necessary courses with relevant sporting bodies so have been pretty physically active.

 I now live in Roi-et Thailand and have to train in the local Park which is beautiful but both circuits are on concrete pavers.
-I can run on the road which I do occasionally but if you have ever been here you will understand what I mean when I say that you need to be ready to leap into the hedgerows at every moment.
+I can run on the road which I do occasionally but if you have ever been here you will understand what I mean when I say that you need to be ready to leap into the hedgerows at any moment.

 Last year I spent 12 months preparing with a number of injuries due to trying to do too much on the concrete before I was ready.
 My maximum runs were 30K; two in the month before the marathon and I am doing 20K on a regular basis throughout the year.
 These long runs are done at about 1.5 minutes / km slower than the time I hope to run in the marathon.